TownOfGrimlocke/Covenant/README.md

     fill out here: <https://townofgrimlocke.com/dmv> The fee is \$15L for a generic plate & \$30L for custom plates, to be paid at the time of delivery.
-    - We do accept valid licenses and registrations from other communiteis
+    - We do accept valid licenses and registrations from other Communities
     - You may use a fake ID / License but will face IC consequences if caught

 -  Paying fines -- this is Role Play (RP) only.
 If you do not want to